Acebond/acebond.github.io/posts/2025-06-18-ntlm-relaying-tips-and-tricks.md

 # Coerced Authentication via RPC Methods (PetitPotam, ShadowCoerce, DFSCoerce, SpoolSample, etc.)

-[Coercer](https://github.com/p0dalirius/Coercer) is your best bet.
-It covers many of the PoCs discovered into a single well tested tool.
+[Coercer](https://github.com/p0dalirius/Coercer) A python script to automatically coerce a Windows server to authenticate on an arbitrary machine through 12 methods.
 It also works well using a SOCKS5 proxy.
-Remember to use the `--auth-type {smb,http}` flag because in some cases you want HTTP.
+Remember to use the `--auth-type {smb,http}` flag if HTTP is desired.
 It can almost always coerce SMB auth, and sometimes HTTP (via WebDAV) if the WebClient service is running.

 [NetExec](https://github.com/Pennyw0rth/NetExec) can check for the WebClient service, and also coerce auth with various methods similar to Coercer.
 Its me 2nd choice.

 [ntlmrelayx](https://github.com/fortra/impacket) is the de facto relaying tool.
 It can capture auth on a wide range of protocols, relay to a wide range of services, and automatically perform many attacks.

 ## SMB -> ADCS HTTP(S) (also known as ESC8)

-1. Checking for ADCS Web Enrollment
+### Step 1: Checking for ADCS Web Enrollment
 Certipy will check, but a manual check is sometimes worth it too.

 ```bash